stevekerrick/GraphqlToTsql/docs/gettingStarted.md

 <div markdown="1">

-# Two Ways to Execute the Query
+# Two Ways to Run a Query

 `GraphqlToTsql` is meant to be a flexible component of your .NET API.
 It is happy to execute the GraphQL query -- simply supply the database connection string,